 The Lab for Cultural Criticism uses advanced computational techniques to study culture.
 We develop tools, methods, and theory-informed critiques for the digital humanities.
 Building on years of work in high-performance scientific computing, our lab takes advanced tools and applies them to cultural texts from literary classics to the code that makes up popular software packages.
 We continually ask difficult methodological questions in order to help define the type and scope of projects undertaken by those working within the digital humanities.

 James Dobson’s recent publication, “Can an Algorithm be Disturbed: Machine Learning, Intrinsic Criticism, and the Digital Humanities” (College Literature, Fall 2015) makes the case that the use of machine learning within the digital humanities is part of a wider movement that nostalgically seeks to return literary criticism to the structuralist era, to a moment characterized by belief in systems, structure, and the transparency of language.
 The essay argues that the scientific criticism of the present attempts to separate methodology from interpretation and in the process it has deemphasized the degree to which methodology also participates in interpretation.
 It returns to the deconstructive critique of structuralism in order to highlight the ways in which numerous interpretive decisions are suppressed in the pre-processing of text and in the use of machine learning algorithms.
-This essay the first part of a new book manuscript tentatively titled “How Literature Became a Problem” that addresses the intersection of science, technology, and literature from the nineteenth century to the present.
+This essay the first part of a new book manuscript tentatively titled Digital Humanities and the Search for a Method that addresses the intersection of science, technology, and literature from the nineteenth century to the present.

 Using new tools that take advantage of text mining and machine learning technologies (NeMLA 2016 Talk) in the undergraduate classroom does not have to be difficult.
 I wrote a simple Python wrapper around the Natural Language Toolkit (NLTK) and the popular sklearn package that helped students start making discoveries within minutes.
 I have used this tool in a first-year writing intensive course at Dartmouth (“Campus Life” in the Fall 2015 term) with some success.
 Before our class meeting I had students read a chapter (“Theme”) from Matthew Jocker’s Macroanalysis that provided an overview of several popular methods of text mining for the humanities.
 Students were then able to work through a simple workflow during our normal class period that mirrored several of the steps found in our reading.
 We used these tools on an archive of approximately eighteen thousand YikYak posts (or “Yaks”) from Dartmouth.
 If you are interested in this tool or my data, please contact me!